You’re about to discover your new favorite sandwich, and I won’t even pretend to be humble about it.

 Tips & Tricks

 From my catering experience, I’ve found that slightly hollowing out the rolls helps contain the sauce better.
-Let the meatballs rest in the sauce for 10 minutes before assembling sandwiches for the best results.
+For the best results, let the meatballs rest in the sauce for 10 minutes before assembling the sandwiches.
 This allows them to absorb more flavor and remain juicy.

 When selecting rolls, look for ones with a crispy crust but a soft interior.
 I often brush the inside of the rolls with garlic butter before toasting for extra flavor.